 - Magic carpets are used in two other Scooby episodes, "Hassle in the Castle" and "Scooby-Doo Meets the Addams Family".

-- Phineas and Ferb create one in "Magic Carpet Ride", there's even a song about it as a reference to Aladdin.
+- Phineas and Ferb: Phineas and Ferb create one in "Magic Carpet Ride", there's even a song about it as a reference to Aladdin.